 The purpose of the San Tan Charter Model United Nations course is to increase student knowledge about international issues, policy making and the activities of the United Nations.
 Students will also gain valuable skills in public speaking, research and writing, negotiation and powers of persuasion, leadership, organization, and interpersonal communication.
 Students will gain these skills through course assignments, class activities and, most importantly, by playing the role of United Nations delegates.
 Students may have the opportunity to represent STCS as a MUN delegate at Model UN conferences.
-The Model United Nations (MUN) course is a unique class because it is a blend of student-managed club and academic course.
 Students are the primary decision-makers and leaders for the organization.
 By choosing to participate in this challenging but rewarding class, students will gain valuable knowledge and skills, and join a committed and highly motivated group of students.